 - Section 1.
 Administrative leave with pay is authorized solely at the discretion of the Sheriff for particular and extenuating circumstances affecting an employee of this bargaining unit.
 Several exceptions exist as follows.
-First, requests for Administrative Leave for treatment of work related injuries will be submitted to the Bureau or Division Commander, or Chief Deputy if applicable, for approval.
-Second, employees placed on non-disciplinary administrative relief from duty in accordance with General Order 13-3, (Deadly Force), will be notified verbally and in writing by the Inspections Bureau Commander or his designee.
+First, requests for Administrative Leave for treatment of work related injuries will be submitted to the Bureau or Division Commander for approval.
+Second, employees placed on non-disciplinary administrative relief from duty in accordance with General Order 13-3, (Deadly Force), will be notified verbally and in writing by the Professional Standards Bureau Commander or his designee.
 Third, a designee of the Sheriff has been appointed to approve administrative leave for recipients of the Safe Driver Award, which is provided in accordance with General Order 4-11. - Section 2.
 Administrative leave is granted for only those days when the employee would normally report for duty.
 Such leave is not granted for days when the employee is in a non-duty status, for example, normal days off, vacation leave, etc. - Section 3.
 An employee assigned to the second or third shift will continue to receive shift differential pay while on administrative leave at the discretion of the Sheriff.
 A member on such leave which is approved for thirty (30) or more calendar days will be reassigned to the first shift for the entire duration of leave. - Section 4.
-While on administrative leave, overtime will be paid only for emergency call-out or when required to appear before the Court, State Attorney, Inspections Bureau, or for depositions, on normally scheduled days off, in conformance with the provisions of this Agreement. - Section 5.
+While on administrative leave, overtime will be paid only for emergency call- out or when required to appear before the Court, State Attorney, Professional Standards Bureau, or for depositions, on normally scheduled days off, in conformance with the provisions of this Agreement. - Section 5.
 Employees eligible for bi-weekly adjustment pay will continue to receive the pay for the period of administrative leave at the discretion of the Sheriff.
 Employees on such leave which is approved for thirty (30) or more calendar days will not receive the bi-weekly adjustment pay for the entire duration of the leave. - Section 6.
 Administrative leave due to an Agency-required psychological evaluation to determine an employee's fitness for duty shall not exceed the number of days necessary to schedule the evaluation with the Agency's psychologist and obtain the results.
 Absences beyond the receipt of the results by the Agency shall be charged against the employee's accrued leave.

 The Sheriff or his designee may make exceptions to the time frame in cases involving shootings or other critical incidents, but in no event shall the administrative leave extend beyond thirty (30) calendar days.

 Section 7.
-One work day of administrative leave will be awarded to all employees for the referral of a candidate who is hired for any permanent position within the Sheriff's Office, with the exception of employees of the Human Resources Division.
-This program will continue at the discretion of the Sheriff and shall be administered in accordance with the provisions of General Order 6 - 10.
+One work day of administrative leave will be awarded to all employees for the referral of a candidate who is hired for any permanent position within the Sheriff's Office, with the exception of employees of the Human Resources Bureau, or a member who refers a candidate for employment and subsequently participates in the oral interview process of that candidate.
+This program will continue at the discretion of the Sheriff and shall be administered in accordance with the provisions of General Order 6-10.